aces/Loris-MRI/docs/02-Install.md

 4. **Brainbrowser**

-Brainbrowser accesses the MINC images directly from the filesystem where they are stored.
+Brainbrowser displays the MINC images within the browser.
+It accesses those MINC images directly from the filesystem.
 Ensure that:
 - `/data/$PROJ` directory and subdirectories are readable and executable by the Apache linux user.
 - Verify the Configuration module (*Paths*) `MINC files` setting is